Cycling Accident Claims

 Road users owe others a duty to take care when using the roads.

-The changes to the Highway Code in 2022 added further protections for cyclists.
-There’s now a hierarchy of road users, with those most likely to be injured in a collision at the top.
+There is now a hierarchy of road users, with those most likely to be injured in a collision at the top.

-It doesn’t remove the need for everyone to behave responsibly, but it does mean that road users who can cause the greatest harm bear the biggest responsibility to take care.
+It doesn’t remove the need for everyone to behave responsibly.
+But it does mean that road users who can cause the greatest harm bear the biggest responsibility to take care.

 The onus is on you as the injured party to prove everything; this is where a good solicitor comes into their own.